XiaoTianCan/ASRA/draft-xxx-sidrops-aspa-analysis-00.md

 - An AS maliciously registers bogus records that open a door to potential attacks.

-{{fig-bogus}} shows an example of path hijack based on bogus ASPA records.
+{{fig-bogus}} shows an example of path manipulation attack based on bogus ASPA records.
 AS4 lies in that the nonadjacent AS3 is its provider in the ASPA record.
 The attack cannot be detected even when AS1, AS2, AS3, and AS5 register ASPA records correctly and enable ASPA-based AS_PATH verification locally.
 As a result, AS5 will wrongly consider its traffic to AS1 traverses AS3, while the real forwarding path to AS1 is through AS2 instead of AS3.

 ~~~
               +-------+